technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-Let's take a look at some ways Variadic Generics can improve Swift.
+Let's take a look at some examples that are hard or impossible to "scale up" today with Swift, and see how Variadic Generics can improve them.

 ### Example 1: zip
 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-Currently Swift has a `zip` free function that takes in any two `Sequence`s and return a new `Sequence` containing pairs of elements from the original ones:
+Currently Swift has a `zip` [free function](https://github.com/apple/swift/blob/45429ffa2419472829607fcc1cbbdd3e1f751714/stdlib/public/core/Zip.swift#L45) that takes in any two `Sequence`s and return a new `Sequence` containing pairs of elements from the original ones:
 ```swift
 func zip<Sequence1: Sequence, Sequence2: Sequence>(
   _ sequence1: Sequence1, _ sequence2: Sequence2